 If you want to determine a company's stock buyback activity, look at their most recent cash flow statements, found in the 10-Q or 10-K annual reports.
 Here, if you look under "Cash Flow from Financing" or a similarly-named item, you may see line items that tell you how much the company has spent (or raised) by buying (or selling) their own shares.

 The image above shows how much stock The Coca-Cola Company (KO) repurchased in 2019, 2018, and 2017 respectively (in millions).
 In this case, the line item is "Purchases of stock for treasury."

 Typically, if you're following a company it will announce a stock buyback because they have an obligation under the U.S. Securities and Exchange Commission (SEC) to disclose such events and be fair and transparent to investors.

 Company stock buyback programs are also reported on the "Investor Relations" section of their websites.
 Many times, you can crawl through their filings for more information as well.
 One free site to track upcoming stock buybacks is The Online Investor.

 Now, if you want to look at the performance of U.S. companies that have purchased significant amounts of their own stock, you can look at the Invesco BuyBack Achievers ETF (PKW), the largest buyback ETF.

 According to Invesco, this index is comprised of U.S. securities issued by corporations that have repurchased at least 5% or more of their outstanding shares in the last 12 months.

 To recap, a stock buyback is when a company buys back its own shares.
 Although eliminating shares from the stock market may not appear productive, it actually increases how much other shareholders own of the company.
 Therefore, with fewer shares available to the public for purchase, this causes the available shares to always be more valuable, which typically causes the stock price to rise as well.

-Warren Buffet, one of the world's greatest value investors, has an optimistic outlook on stock buybacks:
+Warren Buffett, one of the world's greatest value investors, has an optimistic outlook on stock buybacks: